 The first fly-by is performed with the Earth first (medium perigee altitude of 35000 km) followe by the Moon (periselenium at 300 km).
-The main features of the LEGA is summarized in Table 4-10.
+The main features of the LEGA is summarized in Error!
+Not a valid bookmark self-reference..
 The leveraging of the LEGA is 400 m/s.